rook/rook/PendingReleaseNotes.md

    - If `false`, the OSDs will be assigned to a node permanently.
 Rook will configure Ceph's CRUSH map to support the portability.
 - The Ceph cluster custom resource now contains a `configOverrides` section where users can specify configuration changes to Ceph which Rook should apply.
+- Rook can now manage PodDisruptionBudgets for the following Daemons: OSD, Mon, RGW, MDS.
+OSD budgets are dynamically managed as documented in the [design](https://github.com/rook/rook/blob/master/design/ceph-managed-disruptionbudgets.md).
+This can be enabled with the `managePodBudgets` flag in the cluster CR.
+When this is enabled, drains on OSDs will be blocked by default and dynamically unblocked in a safe manner one failureDomain at a time.
+When a failure domain is draining, it will be marked as no out for a longer time than the default DOWN/OUT interval.

 ### YugabyteDB